10 Best Plants to Attract Bees to Your Garden

 3. Foxgloves (Digitalis)

-This favourite cottage garden plant is loved by long-tongued bees such as the garden Bumblebee and the Carder bee, who find its tubular flowers easy to fly in and out of.
+This favourite cottage garden plant is loved by long-tongued bees such as the garden Bumblebee and the Carder bee, who find Foxgloves' tubular flowers easy to fly in and out of.

 Campanula’s bell-shaped flowers are loved by solitary bees - especially Leafcutter bees and Bumblebees.
 The Gold Tailed Bee is also particularly attracted to blue, white, and yellow Campanula.